nexusjr09/CS50P/CS50P/NOTES.md

 ### LIBRARIES :

-from random--->module import choice---> choice is a feature that this module contains
+from random--->module import choice---> choice is a feature that this module contains .
+Format : module.feature()